Chinese Serial

-Chinese Serial was the first Chinese newspaper in Hong Kong, since the Treaty of Nanjing.
-Founded in August 1853 and published by Ying Wa College in binding-book style.
-It introduced Western history, geography and sciences to Chinese readers, as well as reporting the latest news in China and the West.
+Chinese Serial was the first Chinese newspaper in Hong Kong.
+Founded in August 1853 and published by Anglo-Chinese College (now Ying Wa College) in binding-book style, it introduced Western history, geography and sciences to Chinese readers, as well as reporting the latest news in China and the West.
 The paper was written mainly in Chinese, although some stories were in English.
+It ceased publication after 32 (Note: April 1856 issue was not published due to schedule.) issues in May 1856.

-The paper was the first Chinese newspaper to have ads.
+The paper was also the second Chinese newspaper in China and the first Chinese newspaper to have ads.